situ2001/unplugin-mcp/README.md

 After these steps, the plugin can:

-1. Handle incoming requests from MCP client and respond
+1. Handle incoming requests from MCP client and responding to them.
-2. React to hooks triggered by the build tool during the build process
+2. React to hooks triggered by the build tool during the build process.
-3. Provide build context and enable AI-assisted build control
+3. Provide build contextual information to the MCP client.

 ## License